nishant42491/sc-flow-match/README.md

 A sample structure is present in the data folder.

+NOTE: All csv files should have no column headers and row indexes.
+The cells are rows and genes are columns.

 <br>

 3> Run the scrits/new_schedule.sh with the required task name and dataset name.
 Trained weights should be in the logs folder.